sam18s/ai_virtual_assistant/README.md

 ## 🚀 What It Can Do

 * Answer general knowledge questions
-* Open apps or websites via voice
+* Open apps/websites like Google, YouTube, Amazon
-* Convert text or image to PDF
+* Convert text or images to PDF
-* Tell jokes, play music, and fetch info from Wikipedia
+* Tell jokes, play music, fetch information
+* Interact through a predefined set of commands
-* Act like a personal AI chatbot
+* Maintain a session-based interaction history

 ---